 - Email reliability and security – online archiving allows you to store emails efficiently using the cloud.
 This prevents email corruption and frees up space in your mailbox, improving its speed and functionality.
 Additionally, litigation hold stores any inbound or outbound emails that have been deleted.
 This prevents data being stolen and keeps your business compliant with industry regulations, whereby data must be stored for a certain period of time.

 - Ability to manage devices – Microsoft Intune is a cloud-based service that allows you to control how all of your organisation’s devices and mobile applications are used.
 This includes, the ability to add additional password requirements, wipe data from stolen devices, and many more data leakage prevention measures.
 Intune can also be applied to personal devices, so that they can be used for work purposes.
 Intune will isolate work data from personal data, meaning that your business will remain secure.
+For everything you need to know about Microsoft Intune, click here.

 - Ability to control access – Azure Active Directory removes the need for traditional servers to control devices.
 Instead, everything is stored on the cloud and employees have specific ‘identities’ within your systems.
 Azure Active Directory allows you to have control over what software, files and devices each identity can or can’t access.
 This also allows for further security measures to be implemented, including multi-factor authentication and limiting email access based on the location, user, device or app used.
 As such, you can be sure that your business is protected from potential security threats.